ccn0/terter/README.md

 **!!!
 This is a Chrome extension !!!**
 This only works on Google Chrome, Microsoft Edge, or any browser based on Chromium.
+I might end up making versions for Firefox or Opera, but I don't know.
+Just leaving this for the public to create and decide.

 ## Install